The deadline to register to participate in any pre-trial settlement has passed (the deadline was 4pm on 15 July 2024 (AEST)).

 The class action process saves time and expense by avoiding the need for the courts to determine common issues of fact or law more than once.
 Class actions are efficient, enabling disputes and claims involving large numbers of people to be resolved via a single case.

-Registering your interest in the Allianz Car Dealer Add-On Insurance Class Action will not expose you to any out of pocket costs.
+Group Members in the Allianz Car Dealer Add-On Insurance Class Action will not be exposed to any out of pocket costs.
 All costs in the Allianz Car Dealer Add-On Insurance Class Action will be borne by Maurice Blackburn and JWS (or their litigation funder) unless and until there is a successful outcome.

 In the event of a successful outcome in the Allianz Car Dealer Add-On Insurance Class Action, Maurice Blackburn and JWS’s legal costs (together) will be calculated as 25% of any award or settlement amount.
 Therefore, the plaintiffs and all group members are guaranteed to share 75% of any award or settlement that may be recovered in the proceeding.